Chevrolet Trax (concept car): Showcase

 The Trax, Groove and Beat were showcased to provide a vision for future designs in the GM subcompact segment.
 These three concepts were voted on after their introduction on the website www.vote4chevrolet.com.
 In the end, both the Trax and Groove lost to the Beat, which is slated for production.

-Popular culture
+In media

-The Chevrolet Trax was used for the vehicle mode for the Autobot character Mudflap in the 2009 film Transformers: Revenge of the Fallen.
+The Chevrolet Trax was used as the vehicle mode for Mudflap in the 2009 film Transformers: Revenge of the Fallen.